Mosquito Control Services in mid-Missouri

 Identify and eliminate standing water/ breeding sites such as: clogged ditches, temporary pools and puddles, tree holes that hold water, old tires, buckets, potted plant trays and saucers, plastic covers, clogged gutters, bird baths, pet water bowls, or any other area or item on your property that collects water.
 Drain all items or containers that can hold water weekly.

 Use insect repellent when going outdoors containing Deet.
 Cover bare skin (especially around ankles) with light colored – loose fitting clothing.
 Screen open windows and doors.
-Avoid being outdoors at dawn and dusk, avoid traveling to affected areas (especially pregnant women).
+Avoid being outdoors at dawn and dusk as well as traveling to affected areas (especially pregnant women).